junxit/us-congress-bills-113/metadata.md

 - 2014-01-31 — Placed on the Union Calendar, Calendar No. 251.
 - 2014-01-31 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-338.
 - 2014-01-31 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-338.
+- 2014-03-11 — Considered under suspension of the rules. (consideration: CR H2280-2284)
+- 2014-03-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3675.
+- 2014-03-11 — Mr. Walden moved to suspend the rules and pass the bill, as amended. (consideration: CR H2280-2281)
+- 2014-03-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (consideration: CR H2281-2282)
+- 2014-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(consideration: CR H2281-2282)
+- 2014-03-11 — The title of the measure was amended.
+Agreed to without objection.